Kr0wZ/-/_posts/2020-08-06-writeup-dmv.md

 published: true
 ---

-# Information sur la box :
+# Informations sur la box :

 * **Difficulté** : Facile
 * **Description** : *It is a simple machine that replicates a real scenario that I found.
 The goal is to get two flags, one that is in the secret folder and the other that can only be read by the root user*